 Information is power, especially when that information can save your life.
 These steps will allow you to take an active role in your care.

 - Read about HIV in other sections of this website.

 - Seek information from government or nonprofit educational organizations with a focus on HIV and AIDS.

-- Learn about both experimental and standard HIV treatments, as well as their side effects.
+- Learn about experimental and standard HIV treatments, as well as their side effects.

 Seek HIV-Positive Support Services

-- Ask your doctor about local HIV/AIDS support groups.
-Or, ask for a referral to a mental health professional, such as a psychologist, psychiatrist, or clinical social worker.
+- Ask your doctor about local HIV and AIDS support groups.
+Or ask for a referral to a mental health professional, such as a psychologist, psychiatrist, or clinical social worker.

 - Find message boards or chat rooms online.
 Discuss with your doctor the information you get from these sources.
 Some are accurate; some are not.

-- Find a hotline by looking in the yellow pages of your telephone book under "AIDS, HIV Educational Referral and Support Services" or "Social Service Organizations."
-A person at the hotline can provide you with practical advice or emotional support over the phone.
-They can also refer you to local HIV/AIDS self-help organizations.
+- Find a hotline by looking online under "AIDS, HIV Educational Referral and Support Services" or "Social Service Organizations."
+A person at the hotline can give you practical advice or emotional support over the phone.
+They can also refer you to local HIV and AIDS self-help organizations.